-- Are there well-defined problems which cannot be solved by computers? - Can we always find the solution to a puzzle faster than trying all possibilities? - Can we say what it means for one problem to be "harder" than another?
+- Are there well-defined problems which cannot be solved by computers? - Can we always find the solution to a puzzle faster than trying all possibilities? - Can we say what it means for one problem to be "harder" or "no harder" than another?